Njion-v/DrinkScan/README.md

-# DrinkScan - YOLOv11 applied for pastry recognition
+# DishScan - YOLOv11 applied for pastry recognition

 ### Set up the dependencies